niflylab/CalciumImagingAnalysis/README.md

 ### Fluorescence Extraction Organization Example C and D
 1) The “All Spots statistics” files from TrackMate should be saved in the following format:
-	- "Mean_Intensity#.csv", where # stands for the number of the z position where values came from.
+	- "Mean_Intensity#.csv", where # stands for the number of the z-position where values came from.
 		- For example, TrackMate “All Spots statistic” file for z-position 3 should be saved as “Mean_Intensity03.csv”.
-		- This way, the mean intensity values in each z position can be tracked by replacing the general MEAN_INTENSITY column names with the file name “Mean_Intensity#” in the merged document.
+		- This way, the mean intensity values in each z-position can be tracked by replacing the general MEAN_INTENSITY column names with the file name “Mean_Intensity#” in the merged document.

 2) If running multiple neurons together, the “Mean_Intensity#.csv” files for each neuron should be saved into a folder labeled “Neuron #”, where # stands for the number of the neuron.
 	- The first neuron in the set is always “Neuron 0”, the second is “Neuron 1” etc. [Organization Example C](#organization-example-c) and [Organization Example D](#organization-example-d) show an example of folder organization before and after execution respectively.